Fivell/policies/src/pages/policies/risk_management_policy.md

 sortField: 400
 ---

-# 4. Risk Management Policy

 This policy establishes the scope, objectives, and procedures of Versionista's information security risk management process.
 The risk management process is intended to support and protect the organization and its ability to fulfill its mission.

-## 4.1 Applicable Standards
+## Applicable Standards

-### 4.1.1 Applicable Standards from the HITRUST Common Security Framework
+### Applicable Standards from the HITRUST Common Security Framework

 - 03.a - Risk Management Program Development
 - 03.b - Performing Risk Assessments
 - 03.c - Risk Mitigation

-### 4.1.2 Applicable Standards from the HIPAA Security Rule
+### Applicable Standards from the HIPAA Security Rule

 - 164.308(a)(1)(ii)(A) - HIPAA Security Rule Risk Analysis
 - 164.308(a)(1)(ii)(B) - HIPAA Security Rule Risk Management
 - 164.308(a)(8) - HIPAA Security Rule Evaluation

-## 4.2 Risk Management Policies
+## Risk Management Policies

 1. It is the policy of Versionista to conduct thorough and timely risk assessments of the potential threats and vulnerabilities to the